 If you do decide to schedule it, you can choose to install it while you’re sleeping or you can have your device remind you to install it at a later date when you’ve got free time to deal with the installation.

-iOS 14.2 will probably go through an extensive beta process, but the final version won’t be perfect.
+iOS 14.4 has gone through an extensive beta process, but the final version won’t be perfect.
 Issues will slip through the cracks into the final release.

 We’ve released a list of fixes for common iOS 14 problems.
 If you don’t consider yourself an iOS expert, you’ll want to bookmark those fixes.